 July 30 – Feast of the Throne – The Feast of the Throne is a Moroccan national holiday celebrated on July 30th each year.
 This holiday celebrates the anniversary of King Mohammed VI’s ascendance to the throne.
-There are public celebrations throughout the country on this special day.
-This holiday takes place during Ramadan, so much of the celebrating begins after sunset.
-With fireworks, cavalcades, and streets crowded with happy people, this is a wonderful
+There are some public celebrations throughout the country on this special day.
+While you may not find as much as far as a festival atmosphere goes, do know many official offices (like banks) will be closed on this day.

 WHAT TO DO IN MOROCCO IN JULY

 Finding ways to enjoy the sights while staying cool is the name of the game in July in Morocco.
 Inland locations may be uncomfortably hot, but the coastal cities stay cooler with refreshing ocean breezes, making them a popular location for tourists.

 There are numerous festivals to enjoy in July, especially for those who love music and art.
 And remember that no matter where you go, most things happen after the sun goes down.
 Cities may be very quiet during the day, but at night you will see food stalls and musicians, and wonderful handmade items perfect for gift-giving and souvenirs.